Klaus Reichenbach: Bloc party politician

 By the end of 1988, the SED-run economy was visibly faltering and Reichenbach foresaw disaster.
 In 1990, he remarked to TIME Magazine that "15% to 20% of all companies [in East Germany] are doomed," later recalling it was evident “things could not go on; we were sliding toward the abyss."
-During the upheavals of autumn 1989, he aligned himself with the CDU’s “new forces," recounting that he urged long-time party chair Gerald Götting to resign on the executive board.
+During the upheavals of autumn 1989, he aligned himself with the CDU’s “new forces", recounting that he urged long-time party chair Gerald Götting to resign on the executive board.
 On 3 March 1990, during the Peaceful Revolution, he was elected chairman of the reconstituted Saxon CDU.

 de Maizière Government

 East Germans voting in the first free Volkskammer elections on 18 March 1990.
 Reichenbach had become chairman of the reconstituted Saxon CDU just two weeks earlier, as the party transformed from a socialist bloc party into a democratic organization during the Peaceful Revolution.

-In the first free elections in the GDR, Reichenbach was elected to the Volkskammer in March 1990 for Constituency 8 (Karl-Marx-Stadt) as the top-ranked candidate on the CDU's party list.
+In the first free elections of the GDR, Reichenbach was elected to the Volkskammer in March 1990 for Constituency 8 (Karl-Marx-Stadt) as the top-ranked candidate on the CDU's party list.
 He was thereafter appointed as Minister in the Office of the Minister-President (a position roughly analogous to a Chief of Staff with the rank of a minister) in the cabinet of Lothar de Maizière, serving from April until October 1990.
 The new ministry replaced the Secretariat of the GDR Council of Ministers, instead mirroring the structure of West Germany's Federal Chancellery.
 Reichenbach's ministerial position corresponded to the position of Head of the Federal Chancellery, which was held at that time by Rudolf Seiters.
 Reichenbach and Seiters met in Bonn on 26 April 1990.

 The Office of the Minister-President was responsible for implementing the de Maizière government's transformation and reform policies.
-Reichenbach led and coordinated the negotiations with West Germany on: (1) the State Treaty, which replaced the East German mark with the Deutsche Mark as East Germany's official currency and (2) the subsequent Unification Treaty, which set the legal framework for the GDR's accession to the Federal Republic on 3 October 1990.

-The ministry also supervised the Treuhandanstalt (an agency focused on privatizing VEBs), prepared cabinet meetings, and controlled information flow to the minister-president.
 It was crucially responsible for coordinating the Reunification of Germany, with the head of the German Unity Task Force, Parliamentary State Secretary, Günther Krause, leading the Unification Treaty negotiations.
-Reichenbach noted that his role was demanding, with 16- to 18-hour days being the norm.
+Reichenbach noted that his role was demanding, with normal days being 16 to 18 hours long.
 The Office of the Minister-President had a total of 4,500 employees, including its subordinate institutions.
 He "covered de Maiziére's back" and focused on handling the personnel and the numerous laws being introduced, although he maintained that his "highest goal" was that "German unity must succeed."